 Eventually, we calculated the actual return (alpha) for these 490 stocks across different trading strategies, i.e., MACD plus EMA, RSI plus EMA, RF plus EMA, and Buy-and-Hold.
 We applied the Analysis of Variance (ANOVA) to measure any statistically significant difference in means across these trading strategies and eleven sectors.

+Research Question

+Can machine learning models trained on a variety of traditional technical analysis indicators be used to reliably predict and out-perform the market?

 References

 Anghel, G.D.I.
 (2013).
 How reliable is the moving average crossover rule for an investor on the Romanian stock market?
 The Review of Finance and Banking, 5(2), 89-115.